Lib Tech Attack Banana 2015 - 2011 Review by The Good Ride

 Pipe: On one day I rode this myself I spent a lot of time in the pipe on this board.
 The day before I rode a board that rocked the pipe so it was not as much fun to ride throughout the pipe as the day before.
 The loose feel between the feel and the less than excellent edge hold made the Attack Banana ride the pipe adequately.
 As the pipe got soft my confidence went up but the first few passes on the icy walls in the morning were not that much fun as boards like the Banana Magic and TRS.

-Jumps: The Attack Banana has some pop and it was easy to generate your own air.
+Jumps: The Attack Banana has a good amount of pop and it was easy to generate your own air.
 There are a few boards that offer more pop but not many.
 Hitting small to medium kickers was much more fun than the pipe and all of us liked to slow down on this board and look for natural terrain to spring off of.

-All in all the Attack Banana was not what I thought it would be and I had a hard time trying to figure out who this would be for.
+All in all I had a hard time trying to figure out who the Attack Banana would be for.
 It’s got pop and playfulness but not that stable all mountain freestyle ride than many hybrid rocker boards do from Mervin’s line.
-So if you can live with the loose feel for an all mountain freestyle board the pop might be worth it.
+So if you can live with the loose feel for an all mountain freestyle board the pop and twin powder prowess might be worth it.

 A quick Look at the 2013 Lib Tech Attack Banana.